-A recent study has shown that the Pol1 region of Pol α also contains a highly-conserved binding motif that is specific for Histone proteins H2A and H2B, and is also necessary for maintaining gene-silencing in telomeric and mating-type loci following replication (Evrin et al. 2018.)
-This was shown by observing colonies of Saccharomyces cerevisiae with color-changing reporter constructs that were WT for the histone-binding ability of Pol1, and in cells that were mutants for the histone-binding ability (and thus could no longer bind histones).
-It was further shown in this study that disrupting the histone-binding motif is not necessary for propagating DNA synthesis.
-One inference that can be made from this is that the histone-binding abilities of Pol1 are used at some point after the replication of DNA, as DNA synthesis still proceeds regardless of Pol1's ability to bind histone proteins.
+A recent study has shown that Pol1 also contains a highly-conserved binding motif that is specific for Histone proteins H2A and H2B, and is also necessary for maintaining gene-silencing in telomeric and mating-type loci following replication (Evrin et al. 2018.)
+This was shown by conducting microarrays of different gene expression in Saccharomyces cerevisiae cells that were WT for the histone-binding ability of Pol1, and in cells that were mutants for the histone-binding ability.
+It was further shown that disrupting the histone-binding motif is not necessary for propagating DNA synthesis.
+One inference that can be made from this is that the histone-binding abilities of Pol1 are used at some point after the replication of DNA.

 It is still unclear how this process works to maintain gene-silencing following replication.
 As Pol α is bound to the mcm2 subunit and FACT, and one possible inference is that Pol1 binds histones after replication, it is possible that these three proteins assist in the formation of nucleosomes following transcription by assisting in the deposition of histone complexes.
-The purpose of this experiment is to explore whether Pol α is necessary for the proper formation of nucleosomes following replication.
-We will focus on Pol α as it will be easier to manage only one variable at a time rather than examining three proteins at the same time, and since the proper functioning of Pol α was shown to be necessary to maintain gene-silencing following replication.
+The purpose of this experiment is to explore whether Pol α is necessary for the proper formation of nucleosomes following transcription.